 It seems like everywhere you look these days you're sure to spot an element of farmhouse style, the aesthetic made popular by Joanna Gaines.
 The trend is still going strong, and we love the way it harkens back to the past while nodding to the present.
 It's a look marked by antique accents — distressed wood, salvaged objects, and patinated metal finishes — but many homeowners are creating their own mix by working in contemporary themes, too.
 Think open shelving, painted cabinets, and patterned tile.

 Farmhouse kitchen lighting in particular really brings the style to life, adding a warm and cozy element that ties the whole look together.
 There are seemingly endless options available that will mirror the aesthetic in your space.
-Simply keep your eyes peeled for fixtures that display materials such as distressed wood or industrial metal.
-Another distinguishing characteristic: traditional silhouettes — factory style pendants, lanterns, articulating wall sconces, and circular contours.
+Simply keep your eyes peeled for fixtures that display materials such as distressed wood or industrial black metal.
+Another distinguishing characteristic: traditional silhouettes like factory-style pendant lighting, old-school lanterns, articulating wall sconces, and candelabra chandeliers.

 1. Weave in an industrial look.

 Farmhouse kitchen lighting often takes on an industrial vibe, since some of the most interesting vintage pieces around were reclaimed from old factories and barns.
 To capture that spirit in your kitchen, take a page from farmhouse extraordinaire Liz Marie of Liz Marie Blog.
 The black articulating wall sconces lend extra task light above the sink and create an eye-catching juxtaposition in this vintage-inspired cook space.

 Get the look: Trent Austin Design Waucoba 1-Light Swing Arm Lamp, $127.99